pulponair/docker-lamp/README.md

 # docker-lamp

 ## Purpose
-LAMP, MAMP, XAMMP kind of suck, when it comes to realworld problems.
+LAMP, MAMP, XAMPP kind of suck, when it comes to realworld problems.
 There is a couple of issues:
 1. Boarding
 2. Boarding to a project
 3. Boarding to a project, with live data and assets